Chai A-Z: A Full Guide to Each Type of Chai

 The Redundancy of the Term "Chai Tea"

 The word "chai" means "tea" in the Hindi language so by referring to chai as "chai tea", you are essentially saying, "tea tea"!
-This redundant name was created by American companies and validated by Starbucks, Oprah and large tea concentrate companies.
+This redundant name was created by American companies and validated by Starbucks, Oprah and large tea concentrate companies, often claiming to have the "best chai tea concentrate".
 We can equate ordering a "chai tea" to ordering a "cappuccino coffee" - sounds a little odd, right?!
-Something to remember about this incorrect name to describe the beloved chai or masala chai beverage of India.
+Saying "chai" or "masala chai" is the best way to refer to this beloved beverage of India.
 Having that out of the way, let’s move on to the real deal types of chai!

 Chai or Masala Chai